GSA-TTS/identity-idva-docs/_pages/faqs.md

 After transmission from the vendors, your data is stored using secure GSA systems.
 These systems also undergo strict internal data and privacy reviews.
 Only a restricted set of GSA personnel will be able to access your information should it be required.

-Please read the study’s <a href="{{ site.baseurl }}/privacy-act-statement/">Privacy Act Statement</a> and <a href="https://www.gsa.gov/reference/gsa-privacy-program/privacy-impact-assessments-pia" target="_blank">Privacy Impact Assessment</a> for more details on how your data is collected, used, and secured.
+Please read the study’s [Privacy Act Statement](/privacy-act-statement/) and <a href="https://www.gsa.gov/reference/gsa-privacy-program/privacy-impact-assessments-pia" target="_blank">Privacy Impact Assessment</a> for more details on how your data is collected, used, and secured.

 ### What will you do with the information that I provided during the study?